MA Health and Human Performance

 Office: Jones Health and PE Center, Room 1123

 To enhance the physical educator's understanding and knowledge of human movement, the graduate program in Health and Human Performance seeks to encompass the elements of biological study, fitness, wellness, health, recreation, and physical education into a directed, comprehensive study of the discipline and how to teach it.
 The graduate program must be broader than the undergraduate's physical education preparation, and to that end, will be a multi-disciplinary study that aims to help inservice teachers prepare for the teaching of physical education at all levels of learning and curriculum preparation.
 The program will seek to challenge the graduate student in all areas of advanced university study relative to the discipline and to teacher-effectiveness.

-The Physical Education program is accredited by the National Council for Accreditation of Teacher Education (NCATE) and approved by the NC State Board of Education.
+The Health and Human Performance program is accredited by the National Council for Accreditation of Teacher Education (NCATE) and approved by the NC State Board of Education.

-The graduate program in Physical Education is designed
+The graduate program in Health and Human Performance is designed

 1. to prepare physical educators in the field of human movement physiology as it relates in the teaching of physical education, athletics, and leisure activities;

 2. to extend the graduate student's understanding of the basic principles of educational management, supervision, leadership, and/or administration;

 3. to help the graduate student to understand the role of educational psychology in teaching, coaching, and administration;

 4. to stress the importance of a sound understanding of legal issues in schools, athletes, recreation, and any movement education facility;